Sina-Ghaderi/di-tasks/README.md

 5. Save (`CTRL+s`) and exit (`CTRL+x`) the editor and exit the shell with `exit` and return to the installer menu.

 6. Now choose **Select and install software**.
-    You should now see new options like `GNOME Core Desktop` or `GNOME Core Desktop and NVIDIA Driver` in tasksel menu
+    You should see new options like `GNOME Core Desktop` or `GNOME Core Desktop and NVIDIA Driver` in tasksel menu.

-7. Select your desired option and continue installation.
+    Unselect all options except  `GNOME Core Desktop` or `GNOME Core Desktop and NVIDIA Driver`  and continue installation.

 ## License